Can Low Vitamin D Cause Anxiety In Kids?

 As a parent, you might recall your newborn’s doctor suggesting a Vitamin D supplement, especially if you fed your baby breastmilk.
 Or maybe that memory is lost in the haze of sleeplessness and survival.

 Fast forward to today.
 It turns out vitamin D is important for kids of all ages, not just babies.
-Some recent studies even suggest a link between low vitamin D and behavior concerns, like anxiety.
+Some recent studies even suggest a link between low vitamin D and behavior concerns.

-Let’s explore vitamin D basics, low vitamin D anxiety connections, and other vitamin D related mental health conditions.
+Let’s explore vitamin D basics, low vitamin D bodily connections, and other vitamin D related mental health conditions.

 What is vitamin D?